THOR: Tool-Integrated Hierarchical Optimization via RL for Mathematical Reasoning: Experiments

 \subsection{Self-Rewarded Inference Enhancement}

-Traditional test-time scaling (TTS) search algorithms, such as Best-of-N (BoN), often rely on external Outcome Reward Models (ORMs) to evaluate the trajectory quality.
-We implement an ORM-free search method that exploits intermediate code execution feedback as a self-contained reward signal.
-Specifically, our approach generates $N$ independent candidates and selects the best one with the highest execution pass rate, thereby eliminating the need for an external reward model.
-As shown in Table \ref{exp:orm-free_search_alg}, self-rewarded BoN significantly outperforms single path reasoning by exploring a larger search space.
-Furthermore, performance continues to improve as $N$ increases, indicating that code execution success can serve as a reliable reward signal for assessing reasoning quality.
-Interestingly, on the more challenging problems from AIME 2024 and 2025, the gains are more substantial, indicating that difficult problems benefit more from precise code execution support.
+Traditional test-time scaling computation approaches, such as Best-of-N (BoN), often rely on external Outcome Reward Models (ORMs) to evaluate the trajectory quality.
+We propose an ORM-free search method that exploits intermediate code execution feedback as an intrinsic reward signal.
+Specifically, we sample $N$ independent candidates and select the one with the highest execution pass rate, thereby removing the need for an external reward model.
+Each candidate does not employ the self-correction mechanism.
+As shown in Table \ref{exp:orm-free_search_alg}, the self-rewarded BoN strategy significantly outperforms single path reasoning by exploring a larger search space, indicating that code execution success can serve as a reliable reward signal for assessing reasoning quality.
+Notably, the performance gains are more pronounced on challenging datasets such as AIME 2024 and 2025, indicating that complex reasoning tasks benefit more from precise code execution.

+We compare our self-rewarded selection with self-consistency \citep{chen2023universal} and external PRMs, including InternLM2-1.8B-RM \citep{cai2024internlm2} and Qwen2.5-Math-PRM \citep{zhang2025lessons}.
+We further evaluate a hybrid strategy that combines PRMs with our intrinsic signal.
+When $N$ is large, multiple candidates often share identical code-pass rates; in such cases, PRMs provide an additional preference score that helps separate candidates with the same score.
+As shown in Table~\ref{exp:orm-free_search_alg}, the self-rewarded inference method already matches or even surpasses PRM-based selection.
+Moreover, combining it with PRMs yields further improvements, indicating that the two types of signals are complementary.
+In addition, our reward is model-agnostic and benefits both reasoning and non-reasoning models, whereas PRMs are fundamentally limited by the coverage and biases of their training data, which often restricts generalization.